 The application form will take approximately 40-60 minutes to complete.
 Once you’ve signed up for an account, you will be able to view the entire application form.
 You can save your application at any time and complete it at a later date.

 The online submission will be scored in three aspects:

 - the market opportunities and potential impact of your technology

 All applications must be in English.
 The competition closes 2 July 2018

 - The Emerging Technologies Competition welcomes applications from universities and small companies.
 Eligible small companies must have: been incorporated and registered for at least three months (by the closing date of the competition); have a UK or European Union bank account in the company’s name; have less than 20 employees and an annual turnover of less than £2 million.

 - The technologies/ideas submitted must have a strong chemistry component and must be relevant to one of the four competition categories.

 - You must be based in one of the EU Member States or Switzerland, Norway or Iceland.

-You will be informed of the outcome of your application by 28 August 2018.
+You will be informed of the outcome of your application in the week commencing 27 August 2018.
 Forty technologies will be shortlisted; if your application is shortlisted you will present your technology at the final of the competition, taking place at Chemistry Means Business - 15 October 2018.
 Please note that if your technology is shortlisted, you will be required to attend this event.

 It is your responsibility to protect your technology adequately before applying to the competition.
 Applying to the competition counts as a public disclosure of your idea.
 Failure to protect it adequately now may affect your ability to protect it in the future.